ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

     ![PlayMode](../img/MyFirstMultiplayer/PlayMode.png){: .center}

-3. But we're all by ourselves. 😞 That's no fun, so let's test out the multiplayer experience by simulating two clients!
+3. But we're all by ourselves. :worried: That's no fun, so let's test out the multiplayer experience by simulating two clients!
 Near the pause button, click on the **Multiplayer Preview Mode** button and select 2 Players.

     ![TwoPlayers](../img/MyFirstMultiplayer/TwoPlayers.png){: .center}